 A program that secretly monitors your online activity and sends the data back to the programmer.

 While not in itself malware, a botnet is a giant network of "zombie computers" that can be used to carry out the instructions of the botnet owner.
-Botnets are often "rented" to scammers and hackers and can be used for everything from sending spam to attacking foreign governments.
-During 2010,more than 2 million computers in the United States alone were found to be part of a botnet.
+Botnets are often rented to scammers and hackers and can be used for everything from sending spam to attacking foreign governments.